pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 ## Film Storage

-There are three ways of storing microcopied material on 16 mm. or 35 mm.&nbsp;{%- include pagebreak.html canvas=240 -%}&nbsp;
+There are three ways of storing microcopied material on 16 mm. or 35 mm. {% include pagebreak.html canvas=240 %}

 TABLE XXXVI